 2. Remotely Lock/Wipe Your Device

+If you think your smartphone has been stolen, and if you can also track it on a map, then remotely locking and wiping your device is the next thing to do.
 The tracking apps you have installed on your phone probably allow you to remotely lock and wipe the device.
 Find My iPhone, for example, lets you do either of these things once you log into your iCloud account.
-If you’re not entirely sure the device has been stolen, lock the device so nobody can get into it.
+Similarly, if you had an android device, you can visit Find my Device webpage to do what is required.
+If you’re not entirely sure the device has been stolen, lock the device, so nobody can get into it.
 If you are sure the phone has been stolen, wipe it right now.
 Losing some of your data, however valuable, is better than a thief having unauthorized access leading to possible misuse.

-Verify your device’s IMEI with your carrier, such as T-Mobile, as soon as you get it.
-It’s also printed on a piece of white rectangular strip on the backside of your brand new smartphone.
+Verify your device’s IMEI with your carrier, as soon as you get it.
+It’s also printed on a piece of white rectangular strip on the backside of your brand-new smartphone.
 Another way to know your IMEI number that probably works with all the carriers is to dial this code – *#06#.

 If your phone is ever stolen, give your IMEI to the police.
 Your carrier will already know the code and will list the IMEI with other stolen devices.
 That way, a thief won’t be able to use your phone as a new device or sell it to someone else and expect it to work.

 You need to tell two organizations about your stolen smartphone: your service provider and the police.
 When you tell your service provider, you avoid unauthorized expenses and data charges.
 The provider will put a hold on your account that prevents any activity being charged to you.
+They may also help you blocking your SIM card for any potential misuse.
 Each provider also has information on how you can get a new phone if there’s no way you’ll be able to recover the stolen one.

 Tell the police, too.
 If you have a tracking app and have already located the phone, you should not go get it by yourself.
 Instead, get police help.
 They can use the tracking apps you have installed to locate and pick up your phone.
 Even if the police aren’t very helpful, you’ve filed an official report and now have an open case with your police department.